techidaily/site-extra-support/source/_posts/new-sifting-through-legacy-works-a-cultural-journey.md

 The above institutions offer open and free API access to their collections, allowing you to download and use them royalty-free.
 Unfortunately, Museo does not offer an elaborate search engine like Artvee and uses simple keywords to get you results.
 However, it can work as a decent alternative if you do not want to filter through millions of art pieces.

-## FAQ

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/May-pLCUkEA?si=PGlcFZAlsp3S3beI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/djPqRkskaBo?si=O6FEI-KVW0HwN417" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQ

 ### Is there a difference between royalty-free art and public domain art?